The Boys & Girls Clubs of the Redwoods

 The Boys & Girls Clubs of the Redwoods was established in 1938 and serves the community as a youth development program for children ages 6 to 18.
 All of our sites offer a safe place for our members to learn, play and develop citizenship and leadership skills.
 Club programs and services promote and enhance the development of our members by instilling a sense of competence, usefulness, belonging and a power of influence, which is the Youth Development Strategy of the Boys & Girls Clubs.

 Dedicated professionals and volunteers run the Club five days a week.
-The Boys & Girls Clubs of the Redwoods is led by Monica Rose, Executive Director, a 15-year veteran of our organization.
-The Board of Directors who volunteer, dedicate many resources to see that the Club continues to grow and meet the community’s needs.
+The Boys & Girls Clubs of the Redwoods is led by Executive Director Monica Rose, a 20-year veteran of our organization.
+The Board of Directors are volunteers who dedicate many resources to see that the Club continues to grow and meet the community’s needs.

 - Jaison Chand